puneetshukla041/starclinch/README.md

 npm install
 ```

-### Start development server
+### Run locally

 ```bash
 npm run dev
 ```

-Open the app at `http://localhost:3000`
+Open the app at `http://localhost:3000`.

 ---

-## Run Commands
+## Scripts

-* `npm run dev` — start local development server
+* `npm run dev` — start the development server
 * `npm run build` — build the production app
 * `npm run start` — run the production build locally
-* `npm run lint` — run ESLint
+* `npm run lint` — run the linter

 ---

 ## Contribution

 1. Fork the repository.
-2. Create a new branch for your feature or fix.
+2. Create a feature branch.
-3. Open a pull request with a clear description.
+3. Keep changes isolated to components or page sections.
-4. Keep component logic isolated and reuse the section barrel when possible.
+4. Submit a pull request with a clear summary.

 ---

 ## Notes

-* The project currently focuses on frontend experience and interface polish.
+* This project is focused on frontend polish, animation, and responsive interaction.
-* Replace placeholder links in this README with actual demo or portfolio URLs.
+* Use `components/index.ts` for centralized component exports.
-* The `components/index.ts` barrel file simplifies imports across the application.
+* Replace placeholder links with actual deployment or demo URLs when available.